fargolo/TextGraphs.jl/README.md

 - [ ] Graphs from LSA embeddings and metric from diffusion models.
 - [ ] Write a separate package to download and load copora (Corpora.jl) for internal usage.
 - [ ] Write a separate package with wrapper for NLP features (UDPipe.jl ?) in R and Python.
 See ![spacy](https://github.com/joshday/Spacy.jl).
-- [ ] Tag within NLP packages in juliapackages.com.
 - [ ] Debug boootstrapping of Erdõs-Rényi ratios.
+Let user choose an alternative statistic.
+- [ ] Add degree centrality to props.